nullr0ute/bluepy/README.md

     $ sudo apt-get install python-pip libglib2.0-dev
     $ sudo pip install bluepy

-On Fedora do:

-    $ sudo dnf install python-pip glib2-devel

 For Python 3, you may need to use `pip3`:

     $ sudo apt-get install python3-pip libglib2.0-dev